-4.1 Siemens Plc ensures that Sub-contractors are made aware of the Company's Quality processes and procedures and that they are guided and supported by Siemens to fully comply with the Company's Quality Standards.

-4.2 Siemens Plc ensures that all sub-contractors are made aware of the process of completing the Siemens Plc Self-Assessment Review and the Quality Improvement Plan.
-Any actions arising are addressed in co-operation between the Company and the Sub-contractor.

-4.3 Sub-contractors are required to hold course centre approvals in their own right and fully liaise with the awarding bodies.
-Siemens Plc will regularly review External Verifier's reports submitted by Sub-contractors and monitor any follow-up required.

-4.4 Siemens will appoint an appropriately qualified member(s) of staff for each contract whose responsibilities include undertaking a due diligence check, regular quality assurance monitoring visits to check learner files, schemes of work and conduct Internal Verification.
-See Appendix 1 - Related documents.

-4.5 A number of risk factors are assessed that are derived through the Sub-Contracting with Training Partners/Associates Quality process and due diligence that Siemens requires all potential sub-contractors to undergo, including but not exclusively;

-• If the potential sub-contractor is registered on the Register of Apprenticeship Training Providers (RoATP)

-• Anticipated demands of the contract on the Siemens resources.
+- 4.1 Siemens Plc ensures that subcontractors are made aware of the Company's quality processes and procedures and that they are guided and supported by Siemens Plc to fully comply with the Company's quality Standards. - 4.2 Siemens Plc ensures that all subcontractors are made aware of the process of completing the Siemens Plc due diligence process and contracting obligations.
+Any actions arising are addressed in co-operation between the Company and the Subcontractor. - 4.3 Subcontractors are required to hold course centre approvals in their own right and fully liaise with the awarding bodies.
+Siemens Plc will regularly review External Verifier's reports submitted by Subcontractors and monitor any follow-up required. - 4.4 Siemens Plc will appoint an appropriately qualified member(s) of staff for each contract whose responsibilities include undertaking a due diligence check, regular quality assurance monitoring visits to check learner files, commitment statements and conduct Internal Verification.
+See Appendix 1 Related documents. - 4.5 A number of risk factors are assessed that are derived through the subcontracting with Training Partners/Associates.
+The quality process and due diligence that Siemens Plc requires includes all potential subcontractors to undergo checks, including but not exclusively; - If the potential subcontractor is registered on the Register of Apprenticeship Training Providers (RoATP) - Anticipated demands of the contract on the Siemens Plc resources.

-- Financial standing of the Sub-contractor. - Proven track record of the Sub-contractor with regard to meeting success and funding targets. - Contract size with regard to both funding and learner numbers - · Provision meets priority needs of local / community or sector priorities
+- Financial standing of the Subcontractor. - Proven track record of the Subcontractor with regard to meeting success and funding targets. - Contract size with regard to both funding and learner numbers - Provision meets priority needs of local / community or sector priorities